theguywhodoesntcare/Warcraft_MRF_Blender/mrf_info.md

 ## Mapping Data
 U and V are stored for each vertex.
 We can represent this as vector2.
-The number of vertices is in the data chunk.
+The number of vertices is in the Header.
 **The coordinates must be mirrored along the Y axis *(v = 1 - v)***.
 At least when importing and exporting to Blender.

 #### Chunk structure